Canon 1Ds Mark II vs Nikon D5

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1Ds Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark II was succeeded by the Canon 1Ds Mark III.
+Both the 1Ds Mark II and the D5 have been discontinued, but can regularly be found used on eBay.
+The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon 1Ds Mark II better than the Nikon D5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.